CSIRO-enviro-informatics/loci.cat/ref-cache.md

 GraphDB store that caches ASGS 2016, Geofabric v2.1.1, G-NAF (as of May 2016).
 ### Querying the graph cache API

-The MVP applications that are being developed query the API using SPARQL queries.
+The MVP applications that are being developed, query APIs (either via Loc-I integration API or directly via SPARQL to the graph triple store) using SPARQL queries.
 Using path-based SPARQL queries, it is possible to ask multi-hop questions leveraging the unique power of graph-based DBs like:

-* What StatisiticalAreaLevel2 boundary is this Address point within?
+* Which StatisiticalAreaLevel2 feature is this Address point within?
 * How many addresses are within this StatisticalAreaLevel4?
 * How many Meshblocks are within this catchment?
 * How many addresses are there in the overlapping intersectional area between this Meshblock and this Catchment?